yahelil/Elgamal-Voting-Ballot/README.md

 Done mixing.
 ```
 ### Run a Verifier (Optional, Between Mixers)
-Between the mixers use verifier to make sure all mixers were honest.
+Between the mixers, use verifiers to make sure all mixers were honest.

 ```bash
 python Verifier.py